created Feb 14, 2005, updated fuel pump relay part number info January, 2014

 The "carburetor" (Ellison calls it a throttle body injector).

 According to Ellison's website, their EFS-3A is tested on 100LL fuel, not auto fuel, so auto fuel is not recommended.
 I now have over 500 hours on this engine running auto fuel, and have had no problems.
 After doing the math on the difference between the price of 100LL and auto fuel, it became clear to me that I could buy a new carb every 100 hours or so and still be ahead of the game, if auto fuel really WAS a problem.
 Along the way I learned that the Ellison's pressure regulator diaphragm is just a Tillotson DG-1HD diaphragm, which is available for about $4-8 from the snowmobiler parts community.
 I'm not sure I'd recommend this particular kit that I bought, as the center stamped steel part was not deburred, although my guess is that it would make no difference in operation.
 I know a guy who's had an Ellison diaphragm soaking in E-85 (85% ethanol, 15% auto fuel, AND another one soaking in pure 87 octane auto fuel.
 They've been there for about five years now, and still show no signs of wrinkling or deterioration.
 [The replacement gasket for the EFS-2 is the Tillotson DG-3HL.]

 At about 130 hours on my engine (600 gallons of auto fuel later), my engine developed what I thought were symptoms of water in the fuel (a sudden "miss" while in flight).
-I drained and flushed my entire fuel system with methyl alcohol, but kept the methanol out of the carb by draining the sytem through the carb inlet hose.
+I drained and flushed my entire fuel system with methyl alcohol, but kept the methanol out of the carb by draining the system through the carb inlet hose.
 I didn't find a single drop of water or any debris of any kind (other than a tad of hose braid fuzz in the fuel filters).

 I then disassembled the Ellison diaphragm to check for water, and blew it out with air just to clean things up.
 The diaphragm still looked absolutely new, so I've reinstalled it to "continue the autofuel test".
 I have a Tillotson diaphragm on hand, and they are a perfect match (Tillotson on top, Ellison below).
 Given the condition of my diaphragm, and since snowmobiles use auto fuel, I don't expect to ever have to replace it.